Four Palaces: Second Mistress of Mountain (Cô Đôi Thượng Ngàn)

-Third Mistress of Water Palace (Cô Bơ Thoải Cung)
+Third Mistress of Water (Cô Bơ Thoải Cung)

-Fourth Mistress of Earth Palace (Cô Tư Địa Phủ)
+Fourth Mistress of Earth (Cô Tư Địa Cung)

 Some people believe that the Fourth Mistress of Earth Palace is worshipped at the Ỷ La Shrine, thus the title the Fourth Mistress of Ỷ La.
 However, some others believe that the Fourth Mistress of Ỷ La is among the Twelve Goddesses of Mountains Village.

 Another title of the Fourth Mistress of Earth Palace is the Fourth Mistress of West Lake's Four Villages (Cô Tư Tứ Tổng Tây Hồ).

-Note: She is not the same with the Fourth Mistress of Ỷ La who is one of the twelve Fairies of Mountains and Forests.
+Note: She is not the same as the Fourth Mistress of Ỷ La, one of the twelve Fairies of Mountains and Forests.